djoepramono/devbox/editors/nvim/README.md

 It's named `.vimrc` but if you are using neovim the config file is actually `init.vim`.
 So copy it to `~/.config/nvim/init.vim`

+# Plugins

+I use [vim-plug](https://github.com/junegunn/vim-plug) to manage the plugins.
+Run `:PlugInstall` to install the plugins included in the config

 # Extra stuffs

 ## FZF